RitulAgarwal/Social-Posting-Platfom/README.md

 Click the link and it will host the WebApp on your browser

-To create a superuser and access the Django Admin,
+To create a superuser and access the Django Admin, enter username, email-address and password.
 ```bash
   python manage.py createsuperuser
 ```
-type username, email-address and password.

-To perform changes in the existing model/schema,
+To modify the existing model/schema like adding more features or deleting existing features.

 ```bash
   python manage.py makemigrations
 ```
 ```bash
   python manage.py migrate
 ```
-for adding more features or deleting existing features/details.

 ## Screenshots